 Whether or not you have stain-causing foods and beverages in your diet, rinsing your mouth after meals and snacks keeps food particles from building up on your teeth, attracting bacteria, and eventually causing tooth discoloration.

 Keep in mind that some tooth discoloration is harder to control.
 Certain medications, medical conditions, and aging can all cause tooth discoloration that you can’t necessarily avoid (but it might improve a little with professional teeth whitening).

-If you’re ready to try professional whitening, request an appointment online or over the phone at Duo Dental Spa today.
+If you’re ready to try professional whitening, request an appointment online or over the phone at Duo Dental and Laser Spa today.